priya1-0/MERN_E_commerce/README.md

 # MERN_E_commerce
+This website I built has all the e-commerce features from user authentication to order being added to the database.
+It has 12 functional pages which include 4 admin pages.
 Home Screen:
 There are some changes in home screen which happen after the user sign in, admin sign in, or if no user id logged in.
 The user name in the nav bar changes after login and a dropdown to check his profile and logout button is displayed.